yehchunhung/tweet-sentiment/README.md

 # Machine Learning Project 2
 This is the second projects of the course, Machine Learning, in EPFL.
-Given the Twitter dataset, we intend to analyze the classification of sentiments by the texts of tweets and predict the sentiment of the text.
+Given the Twitter dataset, we analize the classification and predict the sentiments by the texts of tweets.

 ## Table of Contents